Holomorphic curves in exploded manifolds: Compactness: Compactness

 \stop

 \

-Note the assumption that $\ex B$ is basic is mainly for convenience in the following arguments.
+We are going to be translating pieces of our curve around by locally defined $\ex T^{m}$ actions.
+The assumption that $\ex B$ is basic simplifies the possibilities of how these locally defined $\ex T^{m}$ actions are related to each other.
+So long as a local area bound for curves can be achieved, this basic assumption can be weakened, but the assumption of an immersion $\totb{\ex B}\longrightarrow \mathbb R^{n}$ used in section \ref{local area bound section} to obtain local area bounds implies that $\ex B$ is basic anyway.
 In the family case, by restricting to a subset of $\ex G$ which contains the image of a subsequence, we can also assume that $\hat{\ex B}$ is basic.

 \

 We shall now start working towards proving Theorem \ref{completeness theorem}.
 The proof shall rely on Lemma \ref{strong cylinder convergence} on page \pageref{strong cylinder convergence} and Proposition \ref{decomposition proposition} on page \pageref{decomposition proposition}.
 We shall be using the notation from Proposition \ref{decomposition proposition}.
 First, choose the following: